Licensing Microsoft Windows Server in SPLA and CSP Hosters

 May I use Windows Server Datacenter licenses on a multi-tenant host?

-If you assign SPLA Windows Server Datacenter licenses to a host, you are permitted to run virtual machines from multiple end clients.
-In this case, the answer is yes.
+You are a provider.
+You may assign SPLA Windows Server Datacenter licenses to a host.
+You are permitted to run an unlimited number of virtual machines from multiple end clients on the licensed host.

 Microsoft Windows Server licensing for providers

-Calculating Windows Server Datacenter and Standard core licenses
+Calculating Windows Server Datacenter and Standard core SPLA licenses

 The quantity of required Windows Server Datacenter or Standard SPLA licenses depends on the number of physical cores on the host (subject to change on October 01, 2022).